Dear Parents,

 Folders/ Papers Sent Home

-Each day your child is responsible for bringing home their planner and any unfinished classwork/ homework they may have.
+Each day your child is expected to bring home their planner and any unfinished classwork/ homework they may have.

-On Monday, all of the students papers are taken out of their mailboxes and placed into their Homework Folder.
-Corrected papers, work that needs to be redone, notices, and miscellaneous correspondence are sent home every Monday.
+On Monday, the children empty out their mailboxes into their Homework Folder.
+They bring home corrected papers, work that needs to be redone, notices, and miscellaneous correspondence.
 In order to be aware of your child’s progress in class, it is important for you to look through the papers that are sent home.
 If any papers in the folder are marked “Correct”, please assist your child in making the corrections and send the papers back the next day.
 Parents should ask their child before removing work from the folder.
 Sometimes students place unfinished work or work in progress in the folder and parents have removed it or thrown it away…yikes!

 Planner

 Your child will be using a planner this year.
 They will be passed out after Back to School Night.
-Students are responsible for recording their daily classwork in their planner and crossing out assignments as they are completed.
+Students are responsible for recording their daily work in their planner and crossing out assignments as they are completed.
 The planner is designed to provide communication between the school and home.
 Parents, PLEASE check your child’s planner each day and sign it after the assignments have been completed.
 A parent’s signature is required each day to confirm completion of your child’s homework.
+Students will receive points daily for the signature.

 I recommend using a binder clip as a place holder.